Aadit01/rescue_Android-/README.md

 members at regular interval SMS and automatically dial 911.

 For the first milestone we worked on:
-1)We choose to work on navigation for activity.This formates look more clean.
-2)We used fragments for hospitals, police station and firestation.
+1)the first page is the login page.
+Login doesn't work at this point.
+2) You can click on skip to go to the main page
+3)All the main activity has there own personal page
-3) We are currently looking into google map API integration.
+4) We are currently looking into google map API integration.
-4)Working with user login page.
+5)Working with user login page.